otherpeopleucsd/honey_daisy/_drafts/2020-04-07-close-your-eyes.md

 “I’m coming.”
 Cait pushed herself to her feet.
 “You’re right; she wouldn’t have made it this far.”
 Because Lydia had never been wrong before.
 Cait was the one who had believed as a child that there were water spirits murmuring to one another beneath the surface of the lake; Cait was the one who had given up on her education after high school; Cait was the one who was hopeful—hope_less_—enough to think that an aging dog would wander ten miles from home across two-lane roads and through dusty pines just because this lake was special to her owner.

-Cait forced herself to her feet and followed her sister up the dock.
+Cait followed her sister up the dock.
 The water lapped softly beneath the floats on either side of the boat slips, and she wondered what it was trying to say.

 <center>*</center>